mgechev/angular-performance-checklist/README.md

 ## Runtime Optimizations

-This section includes practices which can be applied in order to provide smoother user experience with 60 frames per second (fps).
+This section includes practices that can be applied in order to provide smoother user experience with 60 frames per second (fps).

 ### Use `enableProdMode`

-In development mode Angular performs some extra checks in order to verify that performing change detection does not result to any additional changes to any of the bindings.
+In development mode, Angular performs some extra checks in order to verify that performing change detection does not result in any additional changes to any of the bindings.
 This way the frameworks assures that the unidirectional data flow has been followed.

 In order to disable these changes for production do not forget to invoke `enableProdMode`: